-The physicians, nurses and other healthcare providers who treat chordoma patients play a major role in determining patient outcomes, and are critical to our efforts to advance chordoma research.
+The physicians, nurses, and other healthcare providers who treat chordoma patients play a major role in determining patient outcomes and are critical to our efforts to advance chordoma research.
 This page contains information to help healthcare professionals most effectively treat chordoma, provide valuable resources to their patients, and participate in efforts to advance chordoma research.

 Outline: Treatment | Research | Resources for your patients

-The Understanding Chordoma and Treatment pages on our website provide a good staring point for those unfamiliar with chordoma.
+The Understanding Chordoma and Treatment pages on our website provide a good starting point for those unfamiliar with chordoma.
 Additionally, the following pages on our website contain information relevant for the treatment of chordoma:

 - List of all clinical trials open to chordoma patients

 - Summary of all published responses to systemic therapy